Sierra Totonac language

 Sierra Totonac is a native American language complex spoken in Puebla and Veracruz, Mexico.
-One of the Totonacan languages, it is also known as Highland Totonac.
+One of the Totonac languages, it is also known as Highland Totonac.
 The language is best known through the work of the late Herman “Pedro” Aschmann who produced a small dictionary and several academic articles on the language.

 Varieties

 The varieties of Sierra Totonac are rather diverse, and specialists tend to consider them distinct languages.
 They are: